SiddarthaK16/mini-projects/Vector-Calculator/README.md

 # Vector-Calculator
-Vector Calculator built in C — supports common vector operations (addition, subtraction, dot product, etc.) with a simple console interface.
+Vector Calculator built in C and python — supports common vector operations (addition, subtraction, dot product, etc.) with a simple console interface.

 ## What It Can Do
 -  **Add vectors** (because teamwork makes the dream work)